Hope’s environmental work

 Transport and use of resources

-We carefully select new equipment we buy, for its environmental pedigree, but as a charity we also take donations of office equipment that is saved from scrap, but which may not have had the highest environmental standards in its original construction.
-We think its re-use off-sets this.
+We carefully select new equipment we buy, for its environmental pedigree, but as a charity we also take donations of office equipment that is saved from scrap, and given further or extended life.